 The first step toward removing the discrimination has already been taken during the creation of the classifier by not considering the sensitive situation feature for the classification purpose (Definition 6).
-As mentioned in many works, e.g. [18], this is not enough due to the existence of correlation among different situation feature values in a given situation feature table.
-The discrimination in the classifier can be further eliminated by the relabeling technique.
+As mentioned in many works, e.g. [10], this is not enough due to the existence of correlation among different situation feature values in a given situation feature table.
+The discrimination in the classifier can be further eliminated by relabeling technique.
 In this paper, we relabel leaves in the decision tree to balance accuracy and fairness.
-However, other discrimination free classifiers can be used [1,17,18].
+However, other methods of creating a discrimination free classifiers can be used.

-As mentioned before, in the implemented plug-in two classifiers are generated.
+In the implemented plug-in two classifiers are generated.
 The first one is a tree classifier that is generated by J48 tree classifier implementation of C4.5 algorithm in WEKA package.
-Then, if the discrimination in the resulting decision tree is more than an acceptable threshold $\epsilon$ , the leaves of the decision tree are relabeled to create a fair classifier.
-For the relabeling, we use an algorithm similar to the one mentioned in [10].
-In [10], the leaves of the tree are ordered in descending order of the ratio of the discrimination gain and accuracy lose of relabeling each leaf.
-Then according to this order, leaves are relabeled until the discrimination in the classifier tree is lower than $\epsilon$ .
-As mentioned in [10], the problem of finding the set of leaves to be relabeled such that the discrimination in the decision tree is lower than a given threshold $\epsilon$ with the lowest possible negative effect on the accuracy of the decision tree is equivalent to the knapsack problem.
+Then, if the level of discrimination in the resulting decision tree is more than an acceptable threshold ε , the leaves of the decision tree are relabeled to create a fair classifier.
+For the relabeling, we use an algorithm similar to the one mentioned in [5].
+In [5], the leaves of the tree are ordered in descending order of the ratio of the discrimination gain and accuracy lose of relabeling each leaf.
+Then according to this order, leaves are relabeled until the discrimination in the classifier tree is lower than ε .
+As mentioned in [5], the problem of finding the set of leaves to be relabeled such that the discrimination in the decision tree is lower than a given threshold ε with the lowest possible negative effect on the accuracy of the decision tree is equivalent to the knapsack problem.
 In the relabeling algorithm implemented in the ProM plug-in, we use dynamic programming and rounding to choose approximately the best possible set of leaves to be relabeled.

 Note that in the context of process mining and root cause analysis, changing the class label from + to - and from - to + at the same time may not be desirable.
-Consider a case where the problem in the process is the delay in some cases.
-Then + label of a situation means being on-time.
-Changing the label of some leaves from + to - means considering some delay where they do not exist.
 So in some cases we may need to restrict the relabeling technique to just desirable or just undesirable labeled leaves of the tree.
-Note that if we restrict the relabeling, there might be cases where the discrimination of the fair tree is higher than given $\epsilon$ .
-In these cases the discrimination in the fair decision tree would be close $\epsilon$ .
+If we restrict the relabeling, there might be cases where the discrimination of the fair tree is higher than given ε .